User Guide

 One can search by some combination of Title, Composer, Music type (like “pavane”, or “lute song”), Difficulty, Instrument used, Document.
 Note that if you specify an instrument with a certain number of courses, the search will find pieces with the same or fewer courses but not a greater number of courses.

 Clicking on an item in the setting list takes you into a Setting Detail page with information about that setting.
-Sometimes information is available about concordances or links to recordings.
+Sometimes there are links to recordings or information about concordances.

 This page also provides links to the various sub-sections of that setting (if any) and to one or more instrumental parts the setting contains.
 Clicking on a part displays a PDF of that part.
 It also shows a midi player that lets you hear what that part sounds like.
 You will also see an “Acquire” button by which you can download the fronimo or PDF file of that part.

-Additionally, if there is a matching facsimile page on my site, you will see a “Compare” button, which provides a side-by side display of the PDF and the source facsimile.
+Additionally, if there is a matching facsimile page on my site (true in the majority of cases), you will see a “Compare” button, which provides a side-by side display of the PDF and the source facsimile.
+You can zoom in or out, page forwards or back on either side.

 If you are logged in, you can enjoy certain other features:

-• Using the “Acquire” button mentioned above, you will see an option “Add to cart”.
+- Using the “Acquire” button mentioned above, you will see an option “Add to cart”.
 Instead of downloading items separately, you can add them to a “download cart” for later download.
 This “cart” will appear on the right side of the top navbar.
+This can save time if you want to download a number of items.